wilbowma/mttex/README.md

 to produce a new macro.
 This README provides sections describing various aspects of the package.

+Note that this is currently a sort of "kitchen sink" package for me.
+The interface is subject to my whims, and eventually I'll reorganize it into a proper bunch of packages.

 ## Why MTTeX
 Partly because it's a La*TeX* package for type-setting *m*eta-*t*heory, and partly because it's pronounced "Empty TeX".
 This package started because